Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that count numbers
+creating a script that displays 10 newest files